 Leaflet © OpenStreetMap contributors

-Traditional satellite analysis requires spectral expertise, atmospheric correction, and temporal compositing.
-AlphaEarth Foundation eliminates this complexity by providing pre-computed 64-dimensional embeddings that encode a full year of satellite observations, spatial context, and multi-scale features.
+Traditional satellite analysis requires spectral interpretation, atmospheric correction, and temporal compositing.
+AlphaEarth Foundation eliminates this complexity by providing pre-computed 64-dimensional embeddings that encode satellite observations with spatial, temporal, and multi-spectral context for a specified time period.

 Development Velocity: 2 Weeks from Zero to Maps